maroafenogho/wordie/README.md

 <a href="https://pub.dev/packages/flutter_riverpod">Riverpod</a> is used for state management, <a href="https://pub.dev/packages/go_router">go_router</a> for navigation, firebase for authentication and realtime database.

 Each <strong>service.dart</strong> file contains code to query Firebase or carry out authentication calls.
-The data retrieved fron the network call is parsed to the <strong>repo.dart</strong> class.The controller class receives the data from the repo and in turn determines what the user sees.
+The data retrieved fron the network call is parsed to the <strong>repo.dart</strong> class.
+The controller class receives the data from the repo and in turn determines what the user sees.

 ### User Authentication
 <img src="./sign_up_screen.jpg">